Attachmate Worldwide | Contact Us | NetIQ.com

 • New registry keyword for disabling taskbar flashing.

-Reflection X has a new registry keyname called EnableFlashNotification (default: 1).
-If EnableFlashNotification is set to 0 and X terminal desktop is enabled, the root window's taskbar entry will not flash when it appears in the taskbar and there is some X Window activity.
+Reflection X has a new registry keyname called EnableFlashNotification (default: Yes).
+If EnableFlashNotification is set to No and X terminal desktop is enabled, the root window's taskbar entry will not flash when it appears in the taskbar and there is some X Window activity.
+Note: Registry keynames can be changed by clicking Settings > View Settings from the top menu bar in Reflection X Manager (do not click the Setting button near the bottom on the dialog box).

 • New registry keyword for Citrix/Remote Desktop sessions.